-You can still get health care in Aotearoa New Zealand at any alert level during the COVID-19 pandemic, although services may operate differently at some levels.
+You can still get health care in Aotearoa New Zealand at any alert level during the COVID-19 pandemic.

 Key points about health care during COVID-19

 - Healthcare services in New Zealand are still available at all alert levels, but they operate differently at each alert level.

 - This is to help protect you, your whānau and your community against COVID-19.

 - Your healthcare team will let you know if there are any changes to any of your appointments.